Adaptive and Robust Multi-Task Learning: Theoretical analysis

-Here $K \geq 2$ is the target number of clusters and $\alpha \in (0, 1]$ is a tuning parameter.
-For simplicity, we focus on the scenario where $n_1 = \cdots = n_m = n$.
-All the weights $\{ w_j \}_{j=1}^m$ are set to be equal and so are the regularization parameters $\{ \lambda_j \}_{j=1}^m$.
-We add the cardinality constraint in \eqref{eqn-armul-clustered} to facilitate theoretical analysis in the presence of arbitrary outlier tasks.
-Intuitively, it helps identify meaningful task clusters with non-negligible sizes rather than small groups of outliers.
+Here $K \geq 2$ is the target number of clusters.
 Clustered multi-task learning works the best when $\{ \btheta^{\star}_j \}_{j=1}^m$ concentrate around $K$ well-separated centers.
-Unfortunately, such regularity conditions are difficult to verify and may not hold in practice.
+Yet, such regularity conditions are difficult to verify and may not hold in practice.
 We introduce a relaxed version of that as our technical assumption.

-\begin{assumption}[Task relatedness] There exist $\varepsilon ,\delta \geq 0$, $K \geq 2$, $\{ \bbeta^{\star}_k \}_{k=1}^K \subseteq \RR^d$, $\{ z_j^{\star} \}_{j=1}^m \subseteq [K]$, $S \subseteq [m]$ and absolute constants $c_1, c_2 > 0$ such that the followings hold: \begin{itemize} \item (Similarity) $\max_{j \in S } \| \btheta^{\star}_j - \bbeta^{\star}_{z_j^{\star}} \|_2 \leq \delta / \sqrt{n}$ and $|S^c| \leq \varepsilon m$; \item (Separation) $\min_{k \neq \ell} \| \bbeta^{\star}_{k} - \bbeta^{\star}_{\ell} \|_2 \geq c_1$; \item (Balancedness) $\min_{k \in [K]} | \{ j \in [m] :~ z_j^{\star} = k \} | \geq c_2 m / K$. \end{itemize} \end{assumption}
+\begin{assumption}[Task relatedness] There exist $\varepsilon ,\delta \geq 0$, $K \geq 2$, $\{ \bbeta^{\star}_k \}_{k=1}^K \subseteq \RR^d$, $\{ z_j^{\star} \}_{j=1}^m \subseteq [K]$, $S \subseteq [m]$ and absolute constants $c_1, c_2 > 0$ such that the followings hold: \begin{itemize} \item (Similarity) $\max_{j \in S } \| \btheta^{\star}_j - \bbeta^{\star}_{z_j^{\star}} \|_2 \leq \delta$ and $|S^c| \leq \varepsilon m$; \item (Separation) $\min_{k \neq \ell} \| \bbeta^{\star}_{k} - \bbeta^{\star}_{\ell} \|_2 \geq c_1$; \item (Balancedness) $\min_{k \in [K]} | \{ j \in [m] :~ z_j^{\star} = k \} | \geq c_2 m / K$. \end{itemize} \end{assumption}

 When $\varepsilon = \delta = 0$, the target parameters $\{ \btheta^{\star}_j \}_{j=1}^m$ consist of only $K$ distinct points $\{ \bbeta^{\star}_k \}_{k=1}^K$ with constant separations.
 Also, there is no vanishingly small cluster.
 Assumption \ref{as-armul-clustered} allow for any possible tasks as long as we use large enough $\delta $.
-For instance, we can take $\bbeta^{\star}_k = k \be_1$ for all $k$, $z^{\star}_j = ( j \mod K ) + 1$ for all $j$, $\varepsilon = 0$ and $\delta = \sqrt{n} ( K + \max_{j \in [m] } \| \btheta^{\star}_j \|_2 )$ to make Assumption \ref{as-armul-clustered} hold.
+For instance, we can take $\bbeta^{\star}_k = k \be_1$ for all $k$, $z^{\star}_j = ( j \mod K ) + 1$ for all $j$, $\varepsilon = 0$ and $\delta = K + \max_{j \in [m] } \| \btheta^{\star}_j \|_2 $ to make Assumption \ref{as-armul-clustered} hold.

-The theorem below presents upper bounds on estimation errors of clustered ARMUL \eqref{eqn-armul-clustered-1}, whose proof is in \Cref{sec-thm-clustered-proof}.
+The theorem below presents upper bounds on estimation errors of clustered ARMUL \eqref{eqn-armul-clustered-1} when $\delta = 0$, whose proof is in Appendix E.2.